koszullab/E_coli_analysis/README.md

 For the alignement step, we will use the sofware Bowtie2 and an iterative procedure like the one of [hiclib] (https://bitbucket.org/mirnylab/hiclib).

+We process the pairs of reads so that every read has a mapping quality superior to 30.
-Here, some lines that can be used to do this latter task:
+Here, some lines that can be used to do this task:

 ```bash
 #  Keeping only the columns of the sam file that contain necessary information: